 “This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.
 Please see my disclosure for more details.“

-My best advice with teaching with read alouds is to always follow the same formula: preview the text, read the text, and examine vocabulary from the text.
-Then, engage the text with follow up activities, allowing children time to talk and write about the text extending the learning.
+My best advice for teaching with the best winter read-aloud for children is to always follow the same formula.
+Preview the text, read the text, and examine vocabulary from the text.
+Then, engage the text with follow-up activities.
+Allow children time to talk and write about the text extending the learning.
 Integrating quality children’s literature with meaningful activities is essential in creating lesson plans.
-If you want more information about how important read alouds are during the school day, you can read more here.
+If you want more information about how important read-alouds are during the school day, you can read more here.

 Previewing a Text During a Winter Read Aloud with Children

-Previewing winter read alouds with children builds anticipation and allows the teacher to recognize what background knowledge the children may already have about the text.
+Previewing the best winter read-alouds for children builds anticipation and allows the teacher to recognize what background knowledge the children may already have about the text.
 Some simple questions to ask might be:

 - Study the book cover.
 What do you notice about the characters?